This month Gemma Munkley, an interior designer at Catherine Wilman Interiors, takes a look at the key elements of modern home design.

 Adjusting the layout of a space can create a more sociable area that works around a lifestyle.
 Primarily modern home design centres on the flow and functionality of a space.
 This is achieved through opening spaces to create a more open plan living area.
 But be sure to zone each area individually.

-This five-story London home awaiting renovation by Catherine Wilman Interiors has had the entire ground floor converted into one large open area.
-New light-wells from the exterior and first-floor corridor have been added to bring as much natural light into the front living area as possible.
+This five-story London home is currently being renovated by Catherine Wilman Interiors.
+New light-wells from the exterior and first-floor corridor were previously added by architect Cathie Curran to bring as much natural light into the front living area as possible.
 This space works well as one flowing area but has maintained two defined zones by a change in level between the kitchen and dining area and the living room.

-The flexibility of this home is most prominent through the three-and-half-metre tall doors in the central living space.
-These doors when closed create a wall, sectioning off the front living room from the kitchen and dining while still maintain a walkway between.
+The flexibility of this home is most prominent through the three-and-half-metre tall doors in the central living space that formed part of the previous architect's original design.
+These doors when closed create a wall, sectioning-off the front living room from the kitchen and dining while still maintaining a walkway between.
 These grand doors exaggerate the floor height and when opened give a dramatic sense of space and light, that sets the tone for the rest of the house.

 Too many ideas can weaken the overall look